phylum-dev/phylum-ci/docs/sync/azure_pipelines.md

           # https://learn.microsoft.com/azure/devops/pipelines/process/set-secret-variables
           AZURE_TOKEN: $(AZURE_PAT)

-          # NOTE: A `GITHUB_TOKEN` entry is only needed for GitHub hosted build repositories.
+          # NOTE: A `GITHUB_TOKEN` entry is only needed for GitHub hosted build repositories
+          #       with PR triggers enabled.
           #
           # Use a personal access token (PAT).
           # This value (`GITHUB_PAT`) will need to be set as a secret variable: